 Instrumenting and Re-Signing Assemblies

-If you need to gather code coverage information while you are testing code in an assembly, you must first instrument that assembly.
-The process of instrumentation adds code that generates code coverage information into the assembly.
-For information about instrumenting assemblies for code coverage, see.
+If you want to collect code coverage data when testing code in an assembly, Visual Studio must first instrument that assembly.
+The instrumentation process adds code to the assembly that generates code coverage data.

 But if the assembly you are testing was signed with a strong name, the code modification caused by instrumentation invalidates its signing.
 So Visual Studio automatically tries to re-sign the assembly immediately after the instrumentation step.

-If the re-signing succeeds, the test run will probably finish and produce results correctly.
-If the signing does not succeed, an error such as the following is generated:
+If the re-signing succeeds, the test run will finish and produce results correctly.
+If the signing is unsuccessful, an error such as the following is generated:

-Strong name verification failed for the instrumented assembly 'SignedLibrary, Version=22.214.171.124, Culture=neutral, PublicKeyToken=1696e096eba75082'.
-Please ensure that the right key file for re-signing after instrumentation is specified in the test run configuration.
+Strong name verification failed for the instrumented assembly 'SignedLibrary, Version=184.108.40.206, Culture=neutral, PublicKeyToken=1696e096eba75082'.
+Please make sure that the correct key file for re-signing after instrumentation is specified in the test settings.

 To fix this error, try the following: